 Is energy-efficient glass worth the upcharge of 10% to 15%?

-Pre-emptive Replacement is NOT worth the money: Some window contractors encourage replacing windows well before they need it just to reduce energy loss.
+Preemptive Replacement is NOT Usually Worth the Money: Some window contractors encourage replacing windows well before they need it just to reduce energy loss.

 Double-pane Glass Upgrades might be WORTH the money: Double-pane glass with Low-E coating is standard on mid-grade and top lines.